gothinkster/realworld/documentation/docs/implementation-creation/expectations.md

 ## Remember: Keep your codebases _simple_, yet _robust_.

-If a newbie dev to your framework comes along and can't grok the high level architecture within 10 minutes, it probably means that you went a little overboard in the engineering department.
+If a new developer to your framework comes along and takes longer than 10 minutes to grasp the high-level architecture, it's likely that you went a little overboard in the engineering department.

 Alternatively, you should _never_ forgo following fundamental best practices for the sake of simplicity, lest we teach that same newbie dev the _wrong_ way of doing things.